coachshea/neo-pipe/readme.md

 Setup
 =====

-Neopipe allows users to interact with their commands in one of three ways.
+Neopipe allows users to interact with their commands in one of four ways.
 First, users can define a long running command through which all subsequent text will be piped.
 This can be as simple as opening a shell or it could open a database, a repl, or any other command that the user wants to keep running for the duration of the session.
-Behind the scenes, this uses Neovim's 'jobstart()' function.
+NeoPipe actually provides two ways to work with long-running commands (see the section [npipe\_type](#npipe_type) for details).
+One uses `jobstart()` behinds the scenes and one uses `termopen()`.

-The second option available to NeoPipe users is to define a command that takes each batch of text through it's stdin and which rights it's output to stdout.
+The second method available to NeoPipe users is to define a command that takes each batch of text through it's stdin and which rights it's output to stdout.
-In this case, NeoPipe uses the 'system()' command on each invocation.
+In this case, NeoPipe uses the `system()` command on each invocation.

 The third options is to echo the selected lines in the output buffer.
 This feature could come in handy if a user was testing a user-defined motion or